sinanazakli/sam-choose-model/readme.md

 The **AutoMLClassifierProPlus** class supports:

 - ✅ Automatic hyperparameter tuning using `RandomizedSearchCV`
-- ✅ Scaling for models that require it
+- ✅ StandardScalor for Scaling for models that require it
 - ✅ Model comparison based on **F1 score**, **Accuracy**, and **ROC-AUC**
 - ✅ Low-memory option for large datasets
 - ✅ Clear results output as a `DataFrame`